-- Phonology: is the description of the systems and patterns of speech sounds in a language. - Phonemes: are meaningful sounds, if one sound is used instead of the other in a word its meaning will change. /f/ and /v/ fat and vat
+- ❖ Phonology: is the description of the systems and patterns of speech sounds in a language. - ❖ Phonemes: are meaningful sounds, if one sound is used instead of the other in a word its meaning will change. /f/ and /v/ fat and vat phones are different versions of sound-type regularly produced in actual speech.
+They are phonetic units and appear in square brackets.
+When we have a set of phones, all of which are versions of one phoneme, we add the prefix "allo-" (one of a closely related set) and refer to them as allophones of that phonemes. [t] sound in the word tar is normally pronounced with a stronger puff of air than is present in the [t] sound in the word star. (aspiration)

-1 phoneme = multiple letters /k/ = 'c' in 'cat' 'k' in 'bike' 2 letters together = 1 phoneme 'th' = θ as in 'thing' 2 letters together = 1 phoneme 'ch' = /k/ in 'chemistry'
+1 phoneme = multiple letters /k/ = 'c' in 'cat' 'k' in 'bike' 2 letters together = 1 phoneme 'th' = $/\theta$ / as in 'thing' 2 letters together = 1 phoneme 'ch' = /k/ in 'chemistry'